formspark/documentation/docs/setup/spam-protection.md

 Formspark integrates with Akismet, a spam filtering service.

 This integration requires no additional setup, it is pre-activated for all accounts.

+## Custom spam words

+Custom spam words let you block submissions that contain specific words.

+You can specify a comma-separated list of (up to a 100) words in your form's settings, under `Custom spam words`.

 ## Honeypot